The Best Way to Visit Martinique: A 3-Day Itinerary

 Day 2: Mount Pelee and the Botanical Gardens

 Spend day two exploring Fort-de-France and the northwest part of the island.
 Start your morning surrounded by nature at the Jardin de Balata, Martinique’s prized and very lush botanical garden.
-Getting there is quite the adventure itself though!
-There are very steep roads that wind up and down the mountains leading up to the botanical gardens so drive carefully.
-This lush garden has suspension bridges that allow you to experience the variety of fauna and flora from a whole new perspective.
+Getting there is quite the adventure itself, though!
+There are very steep roads that wind up and down the mountains leading up to the botanical garden,s so drive carefully.
+This lush garden features suspension bridges that let you experience the variety of fauna and flora from a whole new perspective.
 The Jardin de Balata is a must-see when visiting Martinique and would be fun for families.

 Habitation Ceron is very close to two stunning beaches, Anse Lévrier and Plage Anse Céron, and a hiking trail that leads to Cascade de la rivière Couleuvre.
 After lunch, make your way to the beginning of the Couleuvre River Waterfall trail and begin your journey on this out-and-back hike.
-This hike is easy-moderate and will take about an hour and a half to complete.
-If you plan on going on this hike, plan to spend some extra time looking for parking as the parking lot is quite small and you may end up waiting for a spot to become available.
-You’ll see a beautiful waterfall and you might even see groups of tarantulas too!
+This hike is easy to moderate and will take about an hour and a half to complete.
+If you plan to go on this hike, plan to spend extra time finding parking, as the lot is quite small and you may end up waiting for a spot to open up.
+You’ll see a beautiful waterfall, and you might even see groups of tarantulas, too!
 After the hike, head to one of the beaches mentioned above to relax or snorkel.

-Mount Pelee is also nearby and although I didn’t get the opportunity to go on this hike due to the weather, I still wanted to include it.
-Many trails reach the summit and the final descent is supposed to be quite difficult and steep so this hike is more advanced.
-It’s almost a 5-mile hike and can take 4-5 hours to complete so I would recommend dedicating one full day to this so that you can enjoy it and take your time.
+Mount Pelee is also nearby, and although I didn’t get the opportunity to go on this hike due to the weather, I still wanted to include it.
+Many trails reach the summit, and the final descent is supposed to be quite difficult and steep, so this hike is more advanced.
+It’s almost a 5-mile hike and can take 4-5 hours to complete, so I recommend dedicating a full day to it so you can enjoy it and take your time.

-Before heading back to your hotel, swing by Ziouka Glaces in Le Carbet for a scoop or two of homemade ice cream. e owner uses 100% natural ingredients and has his very own test kitchen inside where he comes up with his very unique flavor combinations.
-Ziouka Glaces is only open for 3 hours each day but it’s well worth waiting for!
-I ended up ordering the Corn flavor and Chocolate Ginger ice creams and they were both pure perfection!
+Before heading back to your hotel, swing by Ziouka Glaces in Le Carbet for a scoop or two of homemade ice cream.
+The owner uses 100% natural ingredients and has his own test kitchen, where he creates his unique flavor combinations.
+Ziouka Glaces is open only 3 hours a day, but it’s well worth the wait!
+I ended up ordering the Corn flavor and Chocolate Ginger ice creams, and they were both pure perfection!
 I’m still craving more Corn ice cream!

 Happy travels!